-Did you catch that part about Bloomberg doubting that roads exist in pro-gun parts of the country?
+Did you catch that part where Bloomberg doubts that roads exist in those pro-gun parts of the country?

-Michael Bloomberg, the same man who believes M1 Abrans tanks fire nuclear bombs, is flying that elitist New York billionaire flag pretty proudly these days it seems.
+Michael Bloomberg, the same man who believes M1 Abrams tanks fire nuclear bombs, is flying that elitist flag pretty proudly these days it seems.